-5.1.6.2.
+5.1.5.2.
 Short-Term Incentive Plan

-The STIP is an annual bonus plan that is paid in cash or in the form of deferred share units ("DSUs") (see also "5.1.6.4.
+The STIP is an annual bonus plan that is paid in cash or, at the election of the NEO prior to the year to which the particular STIP award relates, in the form of DSUs (see also "5.1.6.4.
 Deferred Share Units").
 The STIP is designed to motivate the NEOs to achieve defined corporate, business and individual objectives that are tied to the execution of Capstone's strategy and that increase Shareholder value.
 The STIP is intended to reward NEOs according to their achievements for the year.
 A significant portion of each NEO's incentive is tied to corporate performance measures, which are given more weight than the achievement of personal objectives.